 The question is, where did he get this information from.
-Was it second hand information from a police officer, had he seen the trip sheet himself, and was the information he 'garnered' correct.
-Without actually seeing the elusive trip sheet, we only know what we have been told, the destination was supposedly noted as Washington and Maple.
+Was it second hand information from a police officer or had he seen the trip sheet himself - and was the information he 'garnered' correct?
+Without actually seeing the elusive trip sheet, we only know what we have been told, that the destination was supposedly noted as Washington and Maple.

 The reason Washington and Laurel catches the attention is twofold.
-The Zodiac Killer, if he gave Washington and Laurel as the destination in the trip sheet, then it would make sense if he had left a 'getaway' vehicle somewhere along Laurel, possibly at the intersection with Jackson Street or slightly beyond, as this street actually joins with Pacific Avenue providing a relatively speedy exit route away from the area.
-Or he resided in this area.
+The Zodiac Killer, if he gave Washington and Laurel as the destination in the trip sheet, then it would make sense if he had left a 'getaway' vehicle somewhere along Laurel (possibly at the intersection with Jackson Street or slightly beyond) - as this street actually joins with Pacific Avenue providing a relatively speedy exit route away from the area.
+Or, he resided in this area.
 The problem is, the Zodiac Killer actually ended up four blocks further west at Washington and Cherry.
-Did something go wrong, forcing him to abort his plan.
-In the 'Bus Bomb' letter mailed on November 9th 1969 Zodiac revealed some key information.
+Did something go wrong, forcing him to abort his plan?
+In the 'Bus Bomb' letter mailed on November 9th 1969, the Zodiac Killer revealed some key information.
 He stated that "2 cops pulled a goof abot 3 min after I left the cab.
-I was walking down the hill to the park when this cop car pulled up + one of them called me over + asked if I saw anyone acting suspicious or strange in the last 5 to 10 min + I said yes there was this man who was runnig by waveing a gun & the cops peeled rubber + went around the corner as I directed them + I disappeared into the park a block + a half away never to be seen again."
+I was walking down the hill to the park when this cop car pulled up + one of them called me over + asked if I saw anyone acting suspicious or strange in the last 5 to 10 min + I said yes there was this man who was runnig by waveing a gun & the cops peeled rubber + went around the corner as I directed them + I disappeared into the park a block + a half away never to be seen again".

-The alternative however is far more simple, the wanted poster is basic human error, just like the dispatcher two days earlier, when patrolmen were given the wrong description of the suspect as he calmly walked away from Washington and Cherry.
+The alternative, however, is far more simple - the wanted poster is basic human error, just like the police dispatcher two days earlier, when patrolmen were given the wrong description of the suspect as he calmly walked away from Washington and Cherry.